garethjmsaunders/code-style-guide/css.md

 "It is this second point that is the most important distinction.
 Sub-module styles are applied to an element at render time and then are never changed again.
 State styles, however, are applied to elements to indicate a change in state while the page is still running on the client machine.

 "For example, clicking on a tab will activate that tab.
-Therefore, an is-active or is-tab-active class is appropriate.
+Therefore, an `is-active` or `is-active-tab` class is appropriate.
 Clicking on a dialog close button will hide the dialog.
-Therefore, an is-hidden class is appropriate."
+Therefore, an `is-hidden` class is appropriate."

 Source: [SMACSS: Type state](https://smacss.com/book/type-state "Scalable and Modular Architecture for CSS by Jonathan Snook")